Wamatica – A structural Grammar

 Wamatica belongs to no one and to everyone.
 It may be used, taught, described, and applied freely.

-However, specific implementations developed from this grammar — including the END-kernel and its standard modules (@) and interfaces (+), such as @Synklok, @Swarm, @Connect, @Communication, @Chemics, @Bio, @Physics, @Colors, @Screen, @Print, @Admin, +House, +Chess, and others — are original works and remain protected.
+However, specific implementations developed from this grammar — including the TI@Kernel and its standard modules (@) and interfaces (+), such as @Synklok, @Swarm, @Connect, @Communication, @Chemics, @Bio, @Physics, @Colors, @Screen, @Print, @Admin, +House, +Chess, and others — are original works and remain protected.

-END, developed as the standard interface for Kwantrix© kernels, enables communication within and between computing systems.
+TI former END, developed as the standard interface for Kwantrix© enables communication within and between computing systems.
 It is fast, compact, and robust, and can operate across all computing platforms — from embedded systems such as Arduino to large-scale supercomputers — either as an integrated layer or as a standalone platform.

 The grammar of Wamatica is universal.